Fox in Socks. Knox in Box.

 - Dedication: It is the first Beginner Book to have one.
-Mitzi Long was a friend of Suesses, and Audrey Diamond was his second wife.
+Mitzi Long was a friend of Seuss's, and Audrey Diamond was his second wife.
 The Mt.
-Soledad Linguistic Laboratories is a fictional place - Suess always said Audrey was the only adult who could get through his tounge twisters on the first try.
+Soledad Linguistic Laboratories is a fictional place — Seuss always said Audrey was the only adult who could get through his tongue twisters on the first try.

 - Feet-First Introduction: The lower half of the socked-fox is over the title page.

-- Humanlike Foot Anatomy: Both Fox and Knox (whatever the Knox is)
+- Humanlike Foot Anatomy: Both Fox and Knox (whatever Knox is).

 - Narrator: The book beings with a narrator explaining all the things seen, the way most Beginner Books do. ("Fox.
 Socks.
 Box.
 Knox.")
 That's followed by two pages where the fox's mouth is open but it is not immediately clear if he is speaking.
-When the chicks with bricks and block come, the Fox and Knox unquestionably take over the speaking roles for the rest of the book.
+When the chicks with bricks, blocks, and clocks come, the Fox and Knox unquestionably take over the speaking roles for the rest of the book.